 Once you've found a promising market, get some listings up quickly to start bringing that money back in.

-You can sell on eBay (great for the huge amount of buyer traffic it brings in, but also quite competitive), or any of the many promising alternatives.
+You can sell on eBay or Amazon (great for the huge amount of buyer traffic it brings in, but also quite competitive), or any of the many promising alternatives.

 If you find the price a little steep or you've decided that Worldwide Brands is not for you, there are definitely other options out there.
-Some say that you can find wholesalers and dropshippers with simple Google searches, and perhaps if you're very search-savvy then you can find the gems between the scams, but it's definitely not the safest option.
+Some say that you can find the best dropshippers and wholesalers with simple Google searches, and perhaps if you're very search-savvy then you can find the gems between the scams, but it's definitely not the safest option.

 If you want to find suppliers safely but are looking for a cheaper option, then most other directories you'll find online will be cheaper than Worldwide Brands.
+You can check out SaleHoo reviews on Trustpilot from our customers and determine if it is worth your investment.
 It's just about finding the best quality for the best value.

 I'd do a Google search for "wholesale directories" and take a look at all the options available before settling on one or another.
 Look at what others are saying about each option, and decide for yourself where the best value lies.